-His inspiration comes from places, songs, people and books.
+His inspiration comes from places, songs, people, and books.

 The three golds collection is a tribute to the most beautiful verse of the Occident and the most beautiful prose of the Orient.

-Thus, Histoires de Parfums Edition Rare Fidelis is a representation of pink gold tribute to Venus, goddess of love and seduction.
+Thus, Histoires de Parfums Edition Rare Fidelis is a representation of pink gold tribute to Venus, the goddess of love and seduction.